-As a Chief/Lead Investigator you can only submit one application during a grant opportunity.
+You can only submit an application during a funding round.

 To apply, you must:

 - complete the online program application form via business.gov.au - provide all the information requested - address all eligibility and assessment criteria - include all necessary attachments

 You will receive confirmation when you submit your application.
 You should retain a copy of your application for your own records.